Theoretical Foundations of Conformal Prediction

 This section considers the regression setting, where the response $Y$ is real-valued, i.e., $\cY = \R$.
 We will assume that the conditional distribution of $Y\mid X=x$, under the joint distribution $(X,Y)\sim P$, has a conditional density

 with respect to Lebesgue measure.
-We assume access to a pretrained estimate of this conditional density, given by $\hat{f}_n(y \mid x)$.
-We also make use of the conditional quantile function, $\tau^*(x; \beta)$ (that is, the $\beta$-quantile of the conditional distribution of $Y$ given $X=x$), and its corresponding estimator, $\hat{\tau}_n(x ; \beta)$ (which can be derived as a function of the estimated conditional density, $\hat{f}_n(\cdot \mid x)$).
+For the first case study, we assume access to a pretrained estimate of $f^*$, given by a conditional density $\hf_n(y \mid x)$.
+We also make use of the conditional quantile function, $\tau^*(x; \beta)$ (that is, the $\beta$-quantile of the conditional distribution of $Y$ given $X=x$), and its corresponding estimator, $\hat{\tau}_n(x ; \beta)$, in the second case study.